kickserv/dojo/docs/nav.md

 * Will be replaced with the ToC, excluding the "Contents" header {:toc}

+## Navbar

+This will be the navbar section.

 ## Menu

 The menu is a vertical list of navigational links. **A menu's width and placement must be set by you.** If you like, just use our grid columns as a parent.
 Otherwise, apply a custom `width`.